Bwc9876/WCPCI/DEPLOYMENT.md

 ### Base

+- `cli_colors` - Whether to use colors and emoji in the CLI. (by default this is `true`)
+- `ident` - The identifier to send in the `Server` header, `WCPC` by default
+- `ip_header` - IP header to use for getting the user's IP address.
+By default this is `X-Real-IP` but can be changed to `X-Forwarded-For` if you're behind a reverse proxy.
 - `address` - The address to bind the application to.
 - `port` - The port to bind the application to.
 - `workers` - The number of workers to spawn for the application. (by default this is CPU count * 2)